jdblischak/r-reproducibility-challenge/README.md

 in the Terminal, or the RStudio files pane).
 Move the R Markdown files to `analysis` and the data file to `data` (use `file.rename()`, `mv` in the Terminal, or the RStudio files pane).
 Make sure to update the file paths!
 Hint:
 `..` is the shortcut for the directory up one.
+Use the RStudio Knit button or `render()` to confirm you can run the code in each of the files after updating the file paths.

 ### 3. Make it a website